ericaponzi/aJIVE_NOWAC_code/README.md

 # VarianceDecompositionNOWAC

-A set of functions to perform aJIVE and iPCA on different omic layers.
+A set of scripts and auxiliary functions to perform aJIVE and iPCA on different omic layers.

 Main R scripts:

-- datafiltering: prepares the data in the format required by aJIVE and iPCA.
-Filtering is based on variance for mRNAs (first 5000 for aJIVE, first 500 for iPCA), CpGs on the same genes of the selected mRNAs are then selected and filtered. miRNAs are all included.
-- aJIVE
-- iPCA
+- datafiltering.R : filters the omic data.
+mRNA is filtered based on variance (5000),
+CpGs are selected from the same genes as mRNA, missing values >40% eliminated, extreme M values (>3) eliminated miRNA all included needs filtering.R

+-aJIVE.R: runs ajive on the filtered data. ranks chosen by profile likelihood needs ajive.dataprep.R, show.var.explained.ajive and aJIVE package screeplots also plotted (needs Screeplots.R)

+-iPCA.R: runs iPCA on a smaller subset of data
+(same as data.filtering but 500 mRNA to start with) runs aJIVE on the same subset needs function_iPCA

+- insample_predictions_ROC: predictions and ROC curve in sample for case vs control and metastasis on the aJIVE results

-- predictions_cv: prediction models using joint scores from aJIVE on case vs control and metastasis.
-10 fold cross validation
+- predictions_ipca.R: predicts case vs control and metastasis on the same subset as iPCA. both in sample and 10 fold CV needs showPCAajive

-- predictions_rf: prediction models using joint scores from aJIVE on case vs control and metastasis.
-Random forests with 500 trees.
-Variable importance plots and random forest diagnostics.
+- predictions_CV.R: cross validation for predictions of case vs control and metastasis on the aJIVE results

+- predictions_rf.R: random forests for predictions of case vs control on the aJIVE results

+- singlePCA.R: performs non integrative analysis on single data sets